WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Can I export all my receive addresses?

-Wasabi doesn't provide a way to export all generated addresses, however all addresses (used and unused) are listed by using the [listkeys RPC](/using-wasabi/RPC.md#listkeys).
+Wasabi doesn't provide a way to export all generated addresses (used and unused), however they are listed by using the [listkeys](/using-wasabi/RPC.md#listkeys) RPC command.

-It is not possible to view previsously used addresses in the GUI, as here only [unused addresses are shown](/FAQ/FAQ-UseWasabi.md#where-can-i-find-previously-generated-addresses).
+It is not possible to view previsously used addresses in the GUI, as here only [unused addresses](/FAQ/FAQ-UseWasabi.md#where-can-i-find-previously-generated-addresses) are shown.

 ## Send